vanshaj18/QAstro/README.md

 # 🌌 QAstro

 **QAstro** is a web-based application designed to facilitate the gathering and visualization of astronomical data.
-Built with [Streamlit](https://streamlit.io) and hosted on **Streamlit Cloud**, QAstro provides a simple, elegant interface to query multiple astronomical databases **simultaneously**.
+Built with [Streamlit](https://streamlit.io) and hosted on **Streamlit Cloud**.
+QAstro provides a simple, elegant interface to query multiple astronomical databases **simultaneously**.

 ---